The Master Needs You

 Don’t Underestimate Your Value

 Too often, instead of listening to God tell us who we are, we believe what our parents, teachers, and other significant people have said about us.
 “You’ll never amount to anything!” may have been meant as a challenge to encourage us to strive for our full potential, but the child in us absorbed it literally.
-The words destroyed our self-image.
+The words destroyed our self-image, our personal value.
 Intellectually, we may have disagreed with the assessments of others, but deep inside, where the child blindly trusts those in authority, the child’s interpretation of the words has taken root.

 These falsehoods need to be erased by the power of God, and replaced with His words.
 If you were to make two lists, one naming your faults and the other naming your good points, the fault category would be longer, wouldn’t it?
 This is the way most people view themselves after a lifetime of being defined by others.
 However, this is not the way God sees you; if it were, He would never call you to ministry.
 Ministries are not built on faults.
 Yes, God uses our weaknesses, but not as the foundation of the mission to which He calls us.
 If He did, our ministries would collapse when times got shaky, like a house on a fault-line during an earthquake.
 Rather, God bases our ministries on all that is good in us.
 How much time have you spent examining what is good in you — and believing it?
 Let God teach you about how much He values you!